-Non-executive members of the Board of Directors receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs which amounted to 28,090, 12,459, and 12,320 DSUs granted during the years ended December 31, 2008, 2007 and 2006, respectively.
+Non-executive members of the Board of Directors of Lazard Group (who are also the same Non-Executive Directors of Lazard Ltd) receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs which amounted to 28,090, 12,459, and 12,320 DSUs granted during the years ended December 31, 2008, 2007 and 2006, respectively.
 Their remaining compensation is payable in cash, which they may elect to receive in the form of additional DSUs under the Directors' Fee Deferral Unit Plan described below.
 DSUs are convertible into Class A common stock at the time of cessation of service to the Board.
 The DSUs include a cash dividend participation right equivalent to any ordinary quarterly dividends paid on Class A common stock resulting in nominal cash payments for the years ended December 31, 2008, 2007 and 2006.
-DSU awards are expensed at their fair value on their date of grant, which, inclusive of amounts related to the Directors' Fee Deferral Unit Plan, totaled \$1,331, \$821 and \$549 during the years ended December 31, 2008, 2007 and 2006, respectively.
+DSU awards are expensed at their fair value on their date of grant, which, inclusive of amounts related to the Directors' Fee Deferral Unit Plan, totaled \$666, \$411 and \$275 during the years ended December 31, 2008, 2007 and 2006, respectively.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)